liepinaievaa-maker/heritage-housing-analysis/README.md

 # Heritage Housing Analysis

+- A machine learning project that analyzes residential property data and predicts house sale prices using Linear Regression.
+The project follows a complete data science workflow, including business understanding, data exploration, data cleaning, feature engineering, model training, and evaluation.

 ## Project Overview

-This project investigates the factors that influence residential property prices in Ames, Iowa.
+- This project investigates the factors that influence residential property prices in Ames, Iowa.
 Using historical housing data, the project explores the relationships between house attributes and sale prices before developing a machine learning model capable of predicting the sale price of a property.

-The project has been developed to address the business requirements of a fictional client who inherited four houses in Ames, Iowa and would like to estimate their market value while also understanding which property characteristics have the greatest impact on house prices.
+- The project has been developed to address the business requirements of a fictional client who inherited four houses in Ames, Iowa and would like to estimate their market value while also understanding which property characteristics have the greatest impact on house prices.

+##  Business Problem

+- Buying and selling houses involves many factors that influence property value.
+Real estate companies and homeowners benefit from understanding which features have the greatest impact on sale prices.

+-  The objective of this project is to build a machine learning model capable of predicting house sale prices based on property characteristics while identifying the most influential features affecting price.

+##  Project Objectives

+- Explore the housing dataset.
+- Clean and preprocess the data.
+- Handle missing values.
+- Engineer new predictive features.
+- Train a Linear Regression model.
+- Evaluate model performance.
+- Predict house sale prices accurately.

 ## How to use this repo